Geo. M. Cohan Theatre

-For another six years, the George M. Cohan Theatre was a movie house, though it soon found it was no match for nearby movie palaces like the Paramount Theatre, Rivoli Theatre and the Roxy Theatre, all of which were much larger and more luxurious than the antiquated former playhouse.
+For another six years, the Geo.
+M. Cohan Theatre was a movie house, though it soon found it was no match for nearby movie palaces like the Paramount Theatre, Rivoli Theatre and the Roxy Theatre, all of which were much larger and more luxurious than the antiquated former playhouse.

-The George M. Cohan Theatre was demolished in 1938, along with the Fitzgerald Building.
-It was replaced by stores less than a year later and the New York Theatre (first used for newsreels) opened on the site in April 1940.
+The Geo.
+M. Cohan Theatre was demolished in 1938, along with the Fitzgerald Building.
+It was replaced by stores less than a year later and the New York Theatre (first used for newsreels) was opened by Brandt Theatres on the site on April 19, 1940.

 Just login to your account and subscribe to this theater